G4Lactus/CTRex_Package/README.md

 presented with the problem of high-dimensional FDR control in the complex number domain.

+Note: A Python and C++ Implementation is coming soon.

 # Installation

 Before installing the `CT-Rex` package, you need to install the required